Sadykow/JA2-Autoregression/Feedback-J.md

 >
 >> (Now even I can't recall what was my reasoning for that indexation...)
 Page 5 Col 1 Lines 30+ **The s-step has been renamed with s-skip to match the in-text definition.**
 >>
+>> By the initial idea, s was meant to equal 1, since this is one sample step the data take, making SpC_(s) to be SoC_(1).
+Howeer, since it brought more confussion, the Figure has been updated as recommended and further clarifications were made: Page 4 description - "... zero, excluding possible initial data discrepancies."
+Page 5 Col 1 Lines 30-33 - "Here, in Figure 4, a time-series training set of equally spaced data points is broken up into "windows" of a set width (5 samples in this case), with a difference by one sample from the previous one by s-step.
+A window is defined starting at each data point so that each window overlaps with the next windows, shifted by s number of samples."
+Page 5 Col 1 Line 43 "...process, with only 1 sample shift s between each other, no batching..."
+>>
+>> To avoid further confusion with Section 2.3, the intext s step size in Page 5 Col 1 Line 22 has been renamed to AR with equivalent change on Table 1.
+>>
+>

 > Literature review can be improved by providing more research for models that are used for calculating the SoC of the battery (CNN with/or GRU, LSTM, BiLSTM, BiGRU) using different or CALCE dataset.
 >